ogreteeth-code/FiascoMobile/README.md

 Reads JSON formatted playsets and makes them available for mobile devices.

 Todo:
-* General: Reorganize Home screen by Playsets of the Month
 * The multitude of category templates need to be refactored into an *actual* template.
 * Playsets: Add more.
 Always.